-Finma S.A. ("Finma"), Arhsa S.A. ("Arhsa") and Techinst S.A. ("Techinst") a group of companies controlled by San Faustin in which the Company has a 33% share ownership and other affiliates of San Faustin have the remaining share ownership, provide administrative, and legal support services to San Faustin's affiliates in Argentina, including Tenaris.
-During 2018 Arhsa merged with Finma, with Finma continuing to render the services previously provided by Arhsa.
-Fees accrued for these services amounted to \$7 million in 2020, \$9 million in 2019 and \$10 million in 2018.
+Finma S.A. ("Finma"), a company controlled by San Faustin in which Tenaris has a 33% interest and other affiliates of San Faustin own the remaining shares, provides administrative and legal support services to San Faustin's affiliates in Argentina, including Tenaris.
+During 2021 Techinst S.A., a company controlled by San Faustin, merged with Finma, with Finma continuing to render the services previously provided by Techinst S.A.
+Fees accrued for these services amounted to \$10 million in 2021, \$7 million in 2020 and \$9 million in 2019.